hannonhill/Universal-Migration-Tool/README.md

 Prereequisites:
 - Ensure that you have a Java JDK installed
-- Ensure that you have NPM installed
+- Ensure that you have Node v14+ and NPM installed.
+You should be able to install both using a package manager like `homebrew` or by downloading them directly from Node.
 - Ensure that you have `ant` command tool installed.
 You should be able to install this via a package manager like `homebrew` or by downloading it directly from Apache.

 1. Clone this repository on this branch